hipe/tmx/brazen/doc/issues/089-thoughts-on-the-autonomous-component-system-experiment.md

     * objects at the sub-entity level, that help to make up the entity
     * entire collections of entites can be conceived of as components

-• components are mutated through "edit sessions" (referred to internally as "mutation sessions"). if we ever apply this to a platform that likes immutable data, we have this assumption isolated conceptually.
+• one way that a component is mutated is through an "edit session" (which may be referred to interlally as a "mutation session"). if we ever apply this to a platform that likes immutable data, we have this assumption isolated conceptually.

 • participating "compound components" (components that consist mainly of other components) define themselves in terms of a set (possibly